ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 - `samplingPeriodSensitivityOffset`: Offset by which the maximum absolute angle change is shifted to determine sampling period.
 Default value: `0.0`
 - `serialDeviceName`: Linux file which associated with the serial interface of the sender Teensy.
 If you set it to `auto`, the computer tries to recognize a Teensy device automatically.
 Default value: `auto`
 - `receiverAddress`: IP address of the receiver PC
+- `networkDelaysPerPrio`: Array of network delays in milliseconds (integers) for each priority class.
+Must have 8 elements.
+First element associated with the best priority class (0).

 ### Sender Config (multiple MPTB configurations)